personio/datadog-synthetic-test-support/CONTRIBUTING.md

 ## Contributions via Pull Requests

 Contributions via pull requests are much appreciated.

+Dependency: You should have JDK 18 installed.

 Before submitting a pull request, please ensure that: